embedly/embedly-docs/faq.rst

   forcing Embedly to reevaluate the page.
 To do this just add `force=true` to the query parameters of your call.
 * Nothing works...help!
 If none of those things work, please submit a ticket and we will have a look.
-You can either file a ticket through your Pro dashboard or send an email to support@embed.ly.
+You can either file a ticket through your app dashboard or send an email to support@embed.ly.

 Should all photo embeds have a thumbnail?